panaversity/learn-agentic-ai/-01_lets_get_started/00_which_llm/readme.md

 ## Which LLM Should Drive Your AI Agents?

 A critical follow-up question is: which large language model (LLM) is best suited to power AI agents?
-My selection process hinges on seven key factors: reasoning ability, tool-calling proficiency, accuracy, cost efficiency, context size, structured output, availability and maturity of robust LLM APIs and SDKs, and response speed and latency.
+My selection process hinges on eight key factors: reasoning ability, tool-calling proficiency, accuracy, cost efficiency, context size, structured output, availability and maturity of robust LLM APIs and SDKs, and response speed and latency.

 I’ll approach this with a comparable perspective, mixing practical observations with the latest trends in the AI landscape.